unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_add_string_list

-forward requests to the specified uwsgi server (you can specify it multiple times for load balancing)
+``help``: forward requests to the specified uwsgi server (you can specify it multiple times for load balancing)

 fastrouter-gracetime
 ********************